divine-ray/Servilia/Factions and Cultures/Organisations/The Zubin Society.md

 A loose group of drug addicts, united in consumption of their drug.
-This one is a bit special, since everyone who consumes it shares all hallucinations with the rest of the society.
+Their drug is special, since everyone who consumes it shares all hallucinations with the rest of the society.
 The whereabouts of the drug or their leader is unknown, but he is revered as their Messiah, who allowed them to break free from their simple mind.
+United in their consumption and absence of their Messiah, they strive for full dissociation of the mind from its mortal shell in pursuit of perpetual ecstasy and insights into the cosmos.
+They have possibly faced horrors beyond comprehension and suffered severe psychosis and insanity, which they compensate with even more sedatives.